Sandeep-Kumar16/CODECRAFT_WD_02/README.md

 # Internship Task 2 - Web Development

-# Project Title: Responsive Landing Page
+# Project Title: Stopwatch web Application

 This is Task 2 of the CodeCraft Web Development Internship.
 The task was to build a stopwatch application using HTML, CSS, and JavaScript.